 Chemistry deals with the fundamental nature and reactions of matter.
 It is the core science that forms the basis of our understanding of both biological systems and our physical world.
 In this course, students study a wide range of topics.
-Students will seek to develop an understanding of atomic structure and use this knowledge to predict and explain properties of matter.
+Students will seek to develop an understanding of the atomic structure and use this knowledge to predict and explain the properties of matter.
 There is a large practical aspect to this course, laboratories, which allow students to develop a range of experimental skills and an appreciation of the scientific method.

 IB DP Biology (Standard & Higher Level – Years 1 & 2)

 Biology is the study of life.
-This course explores plants, humans and other animals, and how they interact with their ecosystem.
+This course explores plants, humans, and other animals, and how they interact with their ecosystem.
 This course is lab intensive and will involve hands-on laboratory investigations that will enhance the concepts learned throughout the course.
 The intent of this course is for students to develop a range of experimental skills and an appreciation of the scientific method.

 IB DP Physics (Standard Level – Years 1 & 2)

 Physics is the most fundamental of the experimental sciences, as it seeks to explain the universe itself from the smallest particles to the vast galaxies.
-Classical physics is built upon Newtonian mechanics, electromagnetism and thermodynamics.
-This course stresses both theory and experiments and allows students to develop traditional practical skills and techniques as and increase their use of mathematics, the language of physics.
+Classical physics is built upon Newtonian mechanics, electromagnetism, and thermodynamics.
+This course stresses both theory and experiments and allows students to develop traditional practical skills and techniques and increase their use of mathematics, the language of physics.
 Above all, physics is a human activity and is approached as such.